Day 1 - Depart U.S. / Fly overnight to Verona

 Back at the hotel, you might indulge in the outdoor swimming

-pool, explore the gardens, or take a stroll in town.
+pool, the wellness center, explore the gardens, or take a stroll in town.

 Dinner tonight is on your own.
 You'll find many options in